Surat zari: Product details

 silk, polyester, viscous and cotton threads of different counts, and chemicals such as potassium cyanide, oxitol, cyclohexanone, and different types of colours.
 Real zari manufacture is a six-stage process.
 This process produces flat silver-wires known as "Badla", which is then woven over threads of art-silk or cotton or on other types of yarn as the base with the help of a winding machine which results in zari thread called the silver coloured “Ruperi Zari Thread”.
 This is then taken through a solution of gold in an electroplating plant to produce “Gold thread,” which is then marketed.

 In the case of imitation zari the production process is of six stages but the metal used in copper wire of specified thickness.
 The product at the sixth stage is gilded imitation zari thread which is "wound on reel or on hand charkha for making small skeins of 5gms to 10gms".
 Locally made wire drawing machines are adopted for drawing wires, and then subject to a wire electroplating process in silver solution and then "Tania units of specified gauge are used to pull "through various ruby dies."
 The wire thus drawn is made flat and weaved through the art silk or cotton yarn to produce "Imitation or Half-fine zari threads".

-The shining "Surat zari thread and zari embroidery material" are considered unique in the world due to the geo-climatic conditions of the region, the silver electroplating process, materials used, type of indigenous machinery adopted and the skill of the artisans."
+Surat zari is considered unique in the world due to the geo-climatic conditions of the region, the silver electroplating process, materials used, type of indigenous machinery adopted and the skill of the artisans."